 The reflections in the wet sand are best captured as low to the ground as possible.
 For the photographer this presents some depth of field issues to overcome but also requires good timing to capture the water as it flattens as the waves run back down the beach.
 It also requires a willingness to get wet, lying down in the wet sand as the waves rush up the beach to meet you!!

-It might not be as obvious, but I also love the movement in this photograph created by the breaking waves, throwing salty sea spray into the air as they roll into the beach, is also a lovely feature.
+It might not be as obvious, but the movement in this photograph created by the breaking waves, throwing salty sea spray into the air as they roll into the beach, is also a lovely feature.